ISISComputingGroup/ibex_developers_manual/Riken-power-supplies.md

 - `FRI` is a scaling factor applied when reading current
 - `FWI` is a scaling factor applied when writing current (note, for some power supplies this can be completely different from the reading scale factor)

 Additionally, the IOC talks to DAQ MX to do some changeover logic, which is implemented in SNL inside the IOC.
+There is a PV called `<my pv prefix>:RKNPS_01:DAQMX_STATUS` that can be used to check if the DAQ MX is connected or not.

 To run this IOC you will need to install the DAQMX binaries - available on the national instruments website (it is a rather large installer so it is not installed by default).